Mastercard Stock Shows Every Sign Of Being Modestly Overvalued

-The stock of Mastercard (NYSE:MA, 30-year Financials) shows every sign of being modestly overvalued, according to GuruFocus Value calculation.
+The stock of Mastercard (NYSE:MA, 30-year Financials) appears to be modestly overvalued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $366.14 per share and the market cap of $363.7 billion, Mastercard stock is estimated to be modestly overvalued.
+At its current price of $358.2 per share and the market cap of $355.8 billion, Mastercard stock gives every indication of being modestly overvalued.
 GF Value for Mastercard is shown in the chart below.

 - Warning!
 GuruFocus has detected 7 Warning Signs with MA.
 Click here to check it out.